 Any questions should be addressed to the Editor at

 The abstract should summarize the content of the manuscript.
 The abstract should ideally not exceed 250 words and should not include equations or references.
 If you use abbreviations or acronyms in the paper, e.g., CIS, use the full meaning of the abbreviation/acronym in the abstract, e.g., Computer Information Systems.

-You can access the JISE keywords in a single list or through the Search page.
+You can access the currently active JISE keywords through this list or all historical keywords through the Search page.